 What kind of websites can I bookmark?

-It will however not work if you try to bookmark e.g. a site's home page, search results, videos, image galleries or other non textual pages.
+It will however not work if you try to bookmark a site's home page, search results, videos, image galleries, consent screens, tweets or other non textual or non semantic pages.
 In this case, the content can not be determined.

-While many articles can be successfully extracted, the content of some pages can not be determined.
+While many articles can be successfully extracted, the content of some web pages can not be determined.

-In most cases, such websites are outdated and use non-standard or unstructured formats.
+Another case where article extraction can fail are websites with outdated, non-standard or unstructured formats.
 For pages without semantic markup, it is simply not possible to determine what the actual content is.
-For example, if text is contained in div or span elements instead of paragraphs, a parser can not know its meaning in context of an article.
+If text is contained in div or span elements instead of paragraphs, a parser can not know its meaning.

 When saving an article, text as well as images are processed and converted to a minimal format.